 Make no mistake, this usual middle gray average is the only hope we have, this is simply how things work.
 It requires a human brain to comprehend "this is white and it should come out white".
 Or "this is black and it should come out black".
 This brain power does not reside in the light meter.

-The first of this set is red, but mid-level.
+The first of this set is red, at mid-level, a bit dark, but still red.
 The others (white, black, gray paper) all look about alike, middle gray.

 NOTE: My Middle Gray term here does not necessarily mean gray.
 It would if assuming B&W grayscale, but when discussing exposure, it could be middle red or blue or green (just a mid-tone tonal concept, between darkest and brightest), and it refers to the equivalent tone value present in the (gray) histogram.
 Photography and its terms used to be black and white (grayscale).
 Most histograms still show the equivalent one grayscale value (instead of three RGB values).
 The term "middle gray" usually simply means the grayscale equivalent... even if it might be red or green, etc.